malabz/TPMA/README.md

-# DPRA: A slight tool for betterment the accuracy of the alignment with uniting multiple sequence alignment.
+# A refinement tool for ensembling different multiple sequence alignment results

-DPRA is a tool for ensembling and refining from different MSA results.
-It is based on double pointer.
+TPRA is a tool for ensembling and refining from different MSA results.
+It is based on two pointer.
 The program is written in C++20 and works on Linux.

 [![Anaconda-Server Badge](https://anaconda.org/malab/dp_ensemble/badges/version.svg)](https://anaconda.org/malab/dp_ensemble)
 [![Anaconda-Server Badge](https://anaconda.org/malab/dp_ensemble/badges/platforms.svg)](https://anaconda.org/malab/dp_ensemble)